mui/mui-x/docs/data/data-grid/layout/layout.md

 :::warning
 This is not recommended for large datasets as row virtualization will not be able to improve performance by limiting the number of elements rendered in the DOM.

+Prefer setting the [minimum and maximum height on the parent container](/x/react-data-grid/layout/#minimum-and-maximum-height) instead.
 :::

 {{"demo": "AutoHeightGrid.js", "bg": "inline"}}